archivist-sean/secondbrain/_pages/about.md

 ---
 layout: page
-title: About
+title: About Me 💚
 permalink: /about
 ---

-*This is an about page.*

-Feel free to tell the world about what you love! 😍
+# About Me 💚